robusta-dev/robusta/docs/configuration/defining-playbooks/actions/event-enrichment.rst

 Prometheus Silencers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 These actions can selectively silence Prometheus alerts.
-They only work with the ``on_prometheus_alert`` trigger:
+They only work with the :ref:`on_prometheus_alert` trigger:

 .. robusta-action:: playbooks.robusta_playbooks.alerts_integration.node_restart_silencer